Hendrix-CS/csci150/homework/modules/lists.md

 Suppose that `lst = [5, 7, 10, 2, 3]`.

-Find the vlaue of each expression:
+Find the value of each expression:

 1. `lst[2]`

 2. `lst[2:4]`

 3. `lst[:3]`

 4. `len(lst)`

 5. Consider the following code.
 What is printed by the final line, `print(mklist(5))`?